clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/structure-formatting.rst

 clarity.

 * All files must have a top level heading, which is the title for the page.
-* Headings should be short and descriptive.
-* Write headings in sentence case (capitalize only the first word and proper nouns).
 * Up to three additional levels of headings are allowed under the title heading.
-* Each heading must be followed by at least one paragraph of content.
-There should never be two consecutive headings.
+* Each heading should be followed by at least one paragraph of content.
+Avoid two or more consecutive headings.

+Refer to the :ref:`writing-guide` for tips on using headings to create :ref:`scannable content <scannable-content>`.

 To mark up headings in the .rst file: